-Nestled close to Daugava River, this UNESCO World Heritage Site is peppered with cobbled streets, art galleries, shops and charming restaurants.
+Nestled close to the Daugava River, this UNESCO World Heritage Site is peppered with cobbled streets, art galleries, shops and charming restaurants.
 There is plenty of things to do in Riga’s Old Town, and all of it is sure to knock your socks off.

-You can enter the city in the same way as traders did in medieval times, through historic Swedish Gate.
+You can enter the city in the same way as traders did in medieval times, through the historic Swedish Gate.

-After sightseeing, sit on a terrace, sip coffee and watch tourists as they capture memories on their phones, or head for a bar and try Latvia’s national drink – the Riga Black Balsam – a blend of roots, spices and herbs.
+After sightseeing, sit on a terrace, sip coffee and watch tourists as they capture memories on their phones.
+Or head to a bar and try Latvia’s national drink – the Riga Black Balsam – a blend of roots, spices and herbs.

 Don’t leave Vecrīga without trying a pastry of the same name.

-This choux pastry treat served in cafes across the old town is filled with vanilla cream, curd and dusted with powdery icing sugar!
+This choux pastry treat is served in cafes across the Old Town.
+It is filled with vanilla cream, curd and dusted with powdery icing sugar!
+Delicious!